-The total site area is currently 0.40 ha; allocated for a change of use to residential with 150-230 dwellings.
-Given the size of the site, it is assumed that the residential development onsite will either be high density housing or utilise multistorey flats.
-In any case it is assumed that given the scale of the development it is likely to cover the majority of the site area.
-To reduce the impact on floodplain storage, building footprints and infrastructure should be sited outside of the small area lying within the modelled design flood extent.
+The total site area is currently 0.92 ha; allocated for a change in use to residential including 94-140 dwellings.
+On-site open space will also be included within the design.
+The local plan indicates that the density of the development will be lower than that of the Station/River area to the east of the site, however given the size of the site, it is assumed that the development will either be high density housing or utilise multistorey flats.
+To reduce the impact on floodplain storage, building footprints and infrastructure should be sited outside of the modelled design flood extent wherever possible.
 This should in turn reduce the need for compensatory storage which could compromise the land available for development.